SauersML/RustWave/design.md

    - Implemented as a struct with no runtime polymorphism

 3. **Oscillator**: Generates raw waveforms.
-   - Uses an enum for different waveform types
+   - Implemented as a struct with methods for different waveform types
-   - Implements a trait for common oscillator operations
+   - Uses atomic types for thread-safe parameter updates

 4. **Envelope**: Modulates amplitude over time (ADSR).
    - Implemented as a struct with methods for each stage